 What do you do if a leaky ball type single lever faucet needs repair and you don't have a repair kit yet?
 Well follow these quick tips and you'll probably be able to stop or at least reduce the leak until you can get to the hardware store.

-- Rub Vasoline® or other petroleum jelly into the O-Ring and the rubber seals to relieve their dryness and make them more supple;
+- Rub Vasoline® or another petroleum jelly into the O-Ring and the rubber seals to relieve their dryness and make them more supple.

 - Reassemble in the reverse order you took the faucet apart.